 Sparebanken Sør's internal auditors handle internal auditing of Sparebanken Sør Boligkreditt AS, as regulated in a separate agreement.
-This is a monitoring function independent of the administration in general, designed to perform risk assessments, controls and investigations of the company's internal control and governance processes in order to assess whether these are appropriately taken care of.
+This is a monitoring function independent of the administration in general, designed to perform risk assessments, controls and investigations of the company's internal control and governance processes to assess whether they are appropriate and proper.

-Risk control process
+Risk management process

-There are reasonable and appropriate strategies and processes for risk and capital management in place.
-The collective term for this is ICAAP (Internal Capital Adequacy Assessment Process).
+The Group has expedient and appropriate strategies and processes for risk management, the assessment of its capital requirement and how this can be maintained.
+The collective term for this is ICAAP.